telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/pdf-export.md

 ## ChartModelToImageConverter Class

 The **ChartModelToImageConverter** object is readily available in the **Telerik.Windows.Controls.Spreadsheet** assembly and uses internally the [**RadChartView**](https://docs.telerik.com/devtools/wpf/controls/radchartview/overview) control to visualize the chart and create an image.
-This class exposes the **GetBitmapSourceFromChartModel()** method which converts a chart object to an image and can be used to draw the image in the PDF document.
+This class exposes the **GetBitmapSourceFromFloatingChartShape()** method which converts a chart shape object to an image and can be used to draw the image in the PDF document.

 ## Implementing Export to PDF in Your Application